 The river rock path was Karl’s idea, and I love it.

 We removed several trees from the sweet grass garden bed close to the east side of the house.
 (Anyone who would plant a tree so close to the house still has me wondering about their sanity.)
-In the process the dirt and the rock wall was damaged.
+In the process the pathway and the rock wall was damaged.
 This year Karl fixed that issue, he dug up the river rock we had laid in the path, put down some foundation gravel and moved the rocks back.
 It looks so nice.
+I need to rework the rock wall when time allows.

-I replanted the beds on the east side.
+I replanted the beds on the east side with marigolds, thyme and day lilies.